godotengine/godot-docs/classes/class_lineedit.rst

 | *Default* | ``4`` |
 +-----------+-------+

 Minimum horizontal space for the text (not counting the clear button and content margins).
-This value is measured in count of 'M' characters (i.e. this amount of 'M' characters can be displayed without scrolling).
+This value is measured in count of 'M' characters (i.e. this number of 'M' characters can be displayed without scrolling).

 ----